sentinel-hub/eo-learn-workshop/README.md

 **Work on your own computer?**
-In case you have some time on your hands, and would like to work through the exercises on your machine, the minimal requirements are
+In case you have some time on your hands and would like to work through the exercises on your machine, the minimal requirements are
 + eo-learn (please see [installation instructions](https://eo-learn.readthedocs.io/en/latest/install.html))
 + [jupyter](https://jupyter.org/install)